Connect a storage LUN to a server

 -

-- The IP addresses of the iSCSI tags that are connected to the SAN switch;
+- IP addresses of iSCSI targets connected to the SAN switch;

-- IP addresses to configure on servers to connect to iSCSI targets;
+- IP addresses to be configured on the servers for connection to iSCSI targets;

 -